Whatapalaver/Simple_Ruby_Project/README.md

 I've created a dummy 'starter-code' template so that all the test files can be linked up.
 Just change the names or delete and start from scratch.

+*If you want a simple web app template with Sinatra and Capybara (for testing) try the branch called ruby_sinatra*

 To Use:
 ---